 The Centre for IBSD investigates research phenomena of international importance for individuals, groups, organisations, cultures, and nations.
 Global challenges and opportunities ask for interdisciplinary international collaborations to find solutions regarding global sustainability (from nutrition to microfinance), sustainable cultures (migration, cultural adaptation, decision-making), multinational corporate strategies and transnational entrepreneurship decisions.
 Our Centre explores new avenues with a diverse set of theories and methods (qualitative, quantitative, and mixed) to identify configurations and reconfigurations in international business, global sustainability and geo-political settings.

 Global Cultures of Textiles and Dress

-Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC)
+Imaging and Sensing for Archaeology, Art History and Conservation (ISAAC)

 Vision-based Structural Health Monitoring